Sinterklaas Is Coming to Town

 "Sinterklaas Is Coming to Town" is the second episode of the third season of the American comedy-drama television series Atlanta.
 It is the 23rd overall episode of the series and was written by co-executive producer Janine Nabers, and directed by executive producer Hiro Murai.
-It was first broadcast on FX in the United States on March 24, 2022, airing back-to-back with the previous episode, "Three Slaps".
+It was first broadcast on FX in the United States on March 24, 2022, airing back-to-back with the previous episode, "Three Slaps" with next day availability on Hulu.

 The series is set in Atlanta and follows Earnest "Earn" Marks, as he tries to redeem himself in the eyes of his ex-girlfriend Van, who is also the mother of his daughter Lottie; as well as his parents and his cousin Alfred, who raps under the stage name "Paper Boi"; and Darius, Alfred's eccentric right-hand man.
 For the season, the characters find themselves in Europe in the middle of a European tour.
 In the episode, Earn needs to bail Alfred out of jail following an incident in a hotel room at Amsterdam while Darius picks up Van from the airport.
 While Earn and Alfred are exposed to the troubling colonial hangovers of Dutch culture, Van and Darius follow an address found in a second-hand jacket to a strange New Age healing centre, where they encounter a dying man believed to be Tupac Shakur.

 According to Nielsen Media Research, the episode was seen by an estimated 0.288 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
 The episode received critical acclaim from critics, who praised the performances, directing, humour, shock value, and character development.
 Donald Glover submitted the episode to support his nomination for Outstanding Lead Actor in a Comedy Series at the 74th Primetime Emmy Awards.